hopsoft/turbo_boost-streams/README.md

 ## Broadcasting

-Sometimes you'll want to broadcast stream invocations to other users.
+Sometimes you'll want to broadcast DOM invocations to multiple users.
 **Here's how.** 📡

 ```erb